BatyaWail/PracticumProject/README.md

 ## Conclusion

 The Employee Management System provides a user-friendly interface for organizations to efficiently manage employee data.
-For further assistance or queries, refer to the project documentation or contact the development team on batya4119712@gmail.com or on phone 0504119712.
+For further assistance or queries, refer to the project documentation or contact the development team on batya4119712@gmail.com.

 Enjoy using the Employee Management System!